 The Cleveland Museum of Art, housed in a historic building dating back to 1916, displays some very precious paintings by renowned artists.
 You can check out the works of the Berenice Abbott, Ansel Adams and Mario Avati.
-If you do not have the time to leisurely browse through all the exhibited works, sign up for guided tours which give you details of all the major exhibits.
+If you do not have the time to leisurely browse through all the exhibited works, sign up for guided tours that give you details of all the major exhibits.
 After you have explored the place, stop by the cafe for refreshments.
-To get information on the temporary exhibits and rotating showcases, check the website.

 Known as "Cleveland's Outdoor Museum," Lake View Cemetery was founded in 1869 and is now a tourist destination.
 Filled with beautiful trees, flowers and plants, this is the perfect area to take strolls or an early morning jog.
 Monuments such as the magnificent Wade Memorial Chapel and the James A. Garfield Memorial are the most popular points of this vast expanse of greenery.

 Capitol Theater offers a unique and intimate movie-going experience in Cleveland.
 This theater proudly shows its history in its decor, including an ornate ceiling and light fixtures in the main theater.
 Two secondary theaters offer limited seating, creating a much more intimate showing than you'll find at chain theaters.
 Besides showing newer releases, the theater also screens classics and family movies for special events.